PremKalyanDavidRaj/MNIST-Digit-Classifier-with-Keras/README.md

 - Run each code cell
 - Pay attention to the quesitons and challenges.
 - Determine to what extent the output from running a cell clarifies your questions.

-### Requirements
-The lab has two parts:
-#### Understanding
-- Create an `UNDERSTAND.md` file that has all the questions and challenges from the `digit_classifier.ipynb` notebook.
-- Try to answer the questions
-- Make sure that you give attribution to Copilot when used.
-    - What prompt did you use?
-    - What portion of the Copilot answer was relevant to your understanding?
-    - Try to rephrase the answer in your OWN words.
-- If you use other sources, include the reference of the source.
-    - Again, try to rephrase the answer in your OWN words.
-- Challenges are required of graduate students only.
-    - Undergraduate students are very much welcome to give them a try.

-#### Experimentation
-- Apply the approach used in building this digit classifier to build another classifier.
-- Use another dataset avaiable through Keras web site, such as CIFAR10 dataset.
-- Experiment with 2 hidden layers and 3 different batch sizes
-- Record findings from your experiment in a new file, `EXPERIMENT.md`:
-    - How many parameters were adjusted during training?
-    - How long did the training take?
-    - What loss and accuracy did the model produced?